nearform/titus/README.md

 | build:component    | build the components project        |
 | start:kitchen-sink | starts the kitchen sink app         |
 | stop:kitchen-sink  | stops the kitchen sink app          |

+### Documentation

+Documentation for the contents of the repository can be found [here](https://nearform.github.io/titus).

 ### Infrastructure documentation